sftcd/cs7ns1/assignments/practical5/README.md

 To get marks you need to submit a file with the recovered secrets succesfully used for decryption.
 You'll get marks for each correct secret found.
-There are some bonus marks for the first team to solve each layer.
+There are some bonus marks for the first team to solve each layer, described below.
-(**Details of bonuses are still being figured out.**)

 As always, you can choose whatever technology you want to solve the problem.
 At this point we assume each team will be able to figure out what's best to try.